singlestore-labs/singlestoredb-dev-image/README.md

 ## How to run the Docker image?

-**[Sign up][try-free] for a free SingleStore license**.
-This allows you to run up to 4 nodes up to 32 gigs each for free.
-Grab your license key from [SingleStore portal][portal] to use in the docker run command below.
+This image allows you to run up to 4 nodes up with 32 GBs of RAM for free on each.

 > **Note**
 > We recommend using an explicit image version tag whenever possible.
 You can find a [list of image tags here][versions] and inspect [the changelog here][changelog].